 Best for:

-When you need the highest quality from Telnyx native voices, Ultra delivers.
-Expressive synthesis handles emotional range, emphasis, and natural speech patterns across a broad language set.
-For global deployments or premium customer experiences, Ultra competes with the best third-party engines.
+When you need the go-to Telnyx-native voice model for Voice AI, Ultra should be the starting point.
+Expressive synthesis handles emotional range, emphasis, and natural speech patterns across a broad language set, with the performance profile expected for live agent conversations.

 Best for: